mjmaher987/Real-Time-Embedded-Systems/README.md

 ## Contents
 ### Fixed Priority Servers
 - Polling Server
+  The server asks periodically from aperioci tasks if there are any aperiodic ones.

 - Deferrable Server

   - In this algorithm we have a server, and it has a priority based on its rate (if the algm is RM).